Huntington Premises Liability Lawyer

 How are Defendants in a Huntington Property Injury Case Determined?

-Several people could be held legally responsible for a claimant’s injuries, including the following:
+As a local attorney can further explain, several people could be held legally responsible for a claimant’s injuries, including the following:

 A tenant could pursue a claim against a landlord if unsafe conditions in their apartment or house led to their injuries.
 For example, if a landlord failed to install a smoke detector in a claimant’s apartment and they suffered burn injuries because they were unaware of a fire, then that person could pursue a claim of negligence against their landlord.

-Store owner or manager
+Store Owner or Manager

 If a customer slips and falls on a wet floor in a grocery store, that store owner could be held responsible for that customer’s injuries if the claimant can establish that a reasonable store owner or manager would have cleaned up the floor before the fall.